 Missing Route Validators

 Notwithstanding the note above, we believe that there has been an oversight in not installing route validators at Peckham Rye and Denmark Hill on the ELLX.
 The Bexleyheath line offers cheaper fares to many South London destinations because it has direct trains to Peckham Rye and Denmark Hill.
 This gives users of that line an unfair advantage when making journeys that are more likely to be undertaken via London Bridge.
 It also penalises users of the other lines serving Lewisham who could choose to avoid zone 1, but aren’t given the option.

-The problem is that a footbridge links all platforms at London Bridge so it is not possible to differentiate changing there from changing at Peckham Rye or Denmark Hill.
+The problem is that a concourse links all platforms at London Bridge so it is not possible to differentiate changing there from changing at Peckham Rye or Denmark Hill.